Corporal punishment in schools: United States

 There is no federal law addressing corporal punishment in public or private schools.
 In 1977, the Supreme Court ruling in Ingraham v.
 Wright held that the Eighth Amendment clause prohibiting "cruel and unusual punishments" did not apply to school students, and that teachers could punish children without parental permission.
+In some cases, the parents are notified after, and at each punishment a witness is present.
+However, many schools today send a waiver home, asking the child's parent(s) if they agree to the use of corporal punishment as a disciplinary action by the school.
+If the parent declines, the school will not use it on the child.

-As of 2019, 32 states and the District of Columbia have banned corporal punishment in public schools, though in some of these there is no explicit prohibition.
-Corporal punishment is also unlawful in private schools in Iowa and New Jersey.
-In 18 U.S. states, corporal punishment is lawful in both public and private schools.
+As of 2024, 33 states and the District of Columbia have banned corporal punishment in public schools, though in some of these there is no explicit prohibition.
+Corporal punishment is also unlawful in private schools in Illinois, Iowa, New Jersey, Maryland and New York.
+In the remaining 17 U.S. states, corporal punishment is lawful in both public and private schools.
 It is still common in some schools in the South, and more than 167,000 students were paddled in the 2011–2012 school year in American public schools.
 Students can be physically punished from kindergarten to the end of high school, meaning that even legal adults who have reached the age of majority are sometimes spanked by school officials.
-American legal scholars have argued that school paddling is unconstitutional and can cause lasting physical, emotional, and cognitive harm.
+Some American legal scholars have argued that school paddling is unconstitutional and can cause lasting physical, emotional, and cognitive harm.